First Vienna Award: Results

 Czechoslovakia had to surrender the territories in southern Slovakia and southern Carpathian Ruthenia south of the line to the border with Romania.
 That included the towns of Senec (Szenc), Galanta (Galánta), Vráble (Verebély), Levice (Léva), Lučenec (Losonc), Rimavská Sobota (Rimaszombat), Jelšava (Jolsva), Rožnava (Rozsnyó), Košice (Kassa), Michaľany (Szentmihályfalva), Veľké Kapušany (Nagykapos), Uzhhorod (Ungvár), and Mukachevo (Munkács).
 Slovakia lost 10,390 km2 with 854,277 inhabitants – 503,980 Hungarians (58,99%), 272,145 Slovaks or Czechs (32,43%), 26,151 Jews (3,06%), 8,947 Germans (1,05%), 1,825 Ruthenians, 14,617 other and 26,005 foreign citizens according to the Czechoslovak census of 1930.
-By considering the average population growth since the last census, it is possible to estimate the total size of population at the time of the arbitration at 935,000 people, 300,000 of whom were Slovaks or Czechs Czechoslovakia lost also additional territory in Carpathian Ruthenia.
+By considering the average population growth since the last census, it is possible to estimate the total size of population at the time of the arbitration at 935,000 people, 300,000 of whom were Slovaks or Czechs.
+Czechoslovakia lost also additional territory in Carpathian Ruthenia.
 Czechoslovakia lost the direct railway connection to Carpathian Ruthenia and to its ally Romania.

 Between October 28 and 29, 1938, Béla Imrédy and the leader of the United Hungarian Party Andor Jaross made an agreement that representatives of the party who stayed in the redeemed territories would be part of a civic group of general staff, which would hold supreme authority.
 One of its parts (the Upper Country Unification Group) later became the basis for the Ministry for Upper Country, led by Jaross.
 All other political parties were banned, and obstacles were made for the introduction of other parties from Hungary.
 The United Hungarian Party then used its power for the persecution of Slovaks and of Hungarians who had disagreed with the activities against Czechoslovakia before the award.

 After the Vienna Award, the Hungarian government and United Hungarian Party organised celebrations and a triumphant entry of the Hungarian Army into the redeemed territories.
 Organizers consciously imitated the entry of Hitler's army into the Sudetenland.
-The result of arbitration was met by the most of the Hungarian population by local statements of disagreement.
+The result of arbitration was met by most of the Hungarian population by local statements of disagreement.
 Hungarian Honvéds were not welcomed also in some "pure Hungarian" villages, and in one village, their accommodation had to be arranged by force.
 The ceded territories were occupied by the Royal Hungarian Army (Magyar Királyi Honvédség) between November 5 and 10, 1938.
 Hungary imposed a military administration on the redeemed territories.
 On November 11, Horthy solemnly entered the main town, Košice (Kassa).
 The military administration was changed to a civilian administration on December 21, 1938.
 The recovered Upper Hungary territories were incorporated into Hungary on November 12, 1938, by an act of the Hungarian Parliament.
 By following the former counties of the Kingdom of Hungary, the occupied territory was divided into two new counties with seats in Nové Zámky and Levice, and some lands became part of other Hungarian counties.

 On 30 November 1938 Czechoslovakia ceded to Poland small patches of land in Spiš and Orava regions.